sci-42ver/SICP_SDF/sicp_notes.md

 - > where *unassigned* is a special symbol that causes looking up a variable to signal an error if an attempt is made to use the value of the not-yet-assigned variable.
   ~~not internally implemented in MIT/GNU Scheme and M-Eval.~~ See Exercise 4.16 a.
+- > Performing it repeatedly is wasteful. maybe due to `eval` and `apply` are in different memory locations.
+So keeping running one part is much faster than *reading* 2 memory locations alternately.
+#### @TODO
 # Colophon
 - > is image of the engraving is hosted by J. E. Johnson of New Goland.
   [See](https://www.pinterest.com/newgottland/mechanisms/) -> [this](https://www.pinterest.com/pin/116108496617565759/)